 - Big tip – do not use the WebKul MultiVendor Marketplace Shopify app.
-We have used them in the past and they have caused some severe issues for our clients.
-Their support was not helpful with this either.
-ShipTurtle are much better.
+We have used them in the past when building a marketplace, and they have caused some severe issues for our clients.
+They stolen money using our PayPal API and their support was not helpful with this either.
+ShipTurtle are incredible.

 Simply follow the instructions in each app’s listing to get started.

 Note: Before choosing any app, be sure to read the reviews and check out the app’s features to make sure it’s a good fit for your marketplace.

 Now that your marketplace apps are installed, it’s time to configure your settings.
 Here are some of the things you’ll need to do:

 Give your sellers a place to showcase their products and tell their stories by setting up seller profiles.
 You can do this by following ShipTurtle’s guide to setting up a sign-up page.